DamiaV/Jenealogio2/README.md

    one day.
 The specification is quite long (166 pages) and complex, and the format may not support every type of information that this app handles.

+# Accessibility

+The app is available in three languages:

+* English
+* Esperanto
+* French

 # Privacy

 This app does not and will never send your data and files anywhere or to anyone.